These bacon and cheddar potato skins are a great appetizer for game day, parties or just because there are times you want something this good!

 Loaded potato skins are a classic appetizer, found on sampler platters at many restaurants!
 I have even bought frozen remade ones that just need to be reheated in the oven.
 But, once I tried making them and discovered how easy they are to prepare, I love making them at home.

 These bacon and cheddar potato skins are perfect for any game day party.
-If you are having people over for a Super Bowl party, a platter of these loaded potato skins are sure to be a crowd pleaser.
-Make sure that you have a bowl of sour cream on the side, so people can add a dollop to the potato skins if they wish.
+If you are having people over for a party or gathering, a platter of these loaded potato skins are sure to be a crowd pleaser.
+Make sure that you have a bowl of sour cream and some sliced green onions on the side, so people can top the potato skins with them if they wish.

 I find that russets are the best potatoes for baking.
 Not only do they bake very well, they also have the perfect shape for these potato skins, being long and wide.
-They are ideal for holding lots of stuff in them once halved and hollowed out!
+They are ideal for holding plenty of toppings on them once halved and hollowed out!

 Baking potatoes is super simple.
 Preheat the oven to 375F.
 Place the potatoes on a baking sheet and bake for 60-75 minutes.
 After this time, stick a fork or sharp knife in them to test for doneness.
 You should be able to stick the fork in with little resistance.
 If the potato still seems too firm, you may need to cook it a little longer.